christianrondeau/SikuliSharp/README.md

 ## How Does it Work

-A `SikuliSession` launches an instance of the Sikuli interactive script engine using `java.exe -jar sikuli-script.jar -i`.
-All commands are sent to the interactive console, and the output is then parsed.
+A `SikuliSession` launches an instance of the Sikuli interactive script engine using a Jython interactive console.
+All commands are sent to the console's standard input, and the output is then parsed.

 ## Documentation